KOMAX233/shateki/README.md

 # Shateki: Japanese gun shooting game with Voronoi diagram and mesh generation in fracture simulation

+# Specification
+- opengl is used
+- voronoi diagram using sweep line is used
+- object2 assume impact point is center of the front surface of the sheet
+-

 ## Objectives

 1. Detect collisions between the bullet and the 2D sheet, and find the impact location.